alexander-lamdan/40-css-projects/projects/Ecommerce_profile/README.md

-# Blog CSS project
+# Ecommerce profile CSS project
-This is the blog CSS project.
+This is the ecommerce profile CSS project.